3JTek/General-Assembly-Notes/module-01/functions.md

 ### Calling a function

 The function above has been declared, which means it has been loaded into memory, and is ready to be used.
 In order to actually use it, we need to call it, or invoke it.
-To do that we need state the name and parentheses to indicate we want to run the logic:
+To do that we need to state the name and parentheses to indicate we want to run the logic:

 ```js
 add(2, 6) // => 8